mweiherer/local-irbsm/README.md

 ```
 This downloads the official GitHub repository into the `./extern` folder and installs all its dependencies.

+**If you have a GPU with less than 32 GB of VRAM you'd need to adapt the following two hardcoded hyperparameters to avoid an out-of-memory error while running VGGSfM: `max_points_num` in predict_tracks and `max_tri_points_num` in triangulate_tracks.
+Please see [here](https://github.com/facebookresearch/vggsfm?tab=readme-ov-file#10-faqs) for more information.**

 ### Running the Pipeline
 To run our pipeline using default parameters, simply type:
 ```